 All fonts should show as “Embedded Subset.”

-Embedding fonts in Adobe programs
+How to embed fonts in PDF using Adobe programs

 Pro tip: a font can only be embedded if it contains a setting by the font vendor that permits it to be embedded.

-- Click File > Print
+- Click on the File menu, and choose Print

 - Click Adobe PDF